Your help is appreciated. We depend on donations to help keep this site free and up to date for you. Can you please help us?

 • Go Botany is a four-year project funded by the National Science Foundation and aims to open plant study to a larger and more diverse segment of the population.

-• The project builds upon the work in our printed manual, Flora Novae Angliae by research botanist Arthur Haines.
-This manual is the first comprehensive scientific reference published in the last 25 years on the region's plant species, and is available for purchase at Native Plant Trust’s Garden Shop.
+• The project builds upon the work in our printed manual, Flora Novae Angliae, by research botanist Arthur Haines.
+This manual is the first comprehensive scientific reference published in the last 25 years on the region's plant species, and is available for purchase at Native Plant Trust’s garden shops.

 The Go Botany toolkit